 You can also do trips via Baguio and Bontoc also which you can arrange at Manila terminal.

 If you are in Clark (Angeles), it’s further North than Manila so it’s slightly less of a trip.
 Whilst you cannot get night buses (as you have to go via Manila) if you leave the Daru Terminal via the Victory Liner Bus to Bagabag junction and then take a jeepney or buses that are available to Banaue.

 Secret Tip!
 Ride a jeepney to and from Banaue throughout Ifugao, but don’t sit in the seats, ride on top with the luggage.
 The views are mesmerising, a quick thrill and a more enjoyable ride.
 No additional cost for the Jeepney!

 Where to go next?

-- Baguio: Ohayami Trans go from Banaue which can take up to 8 hours.
-Go see the strawberry fields, wander down Session Road, row in Burnham Lake Park or take a breathtaking view at Mine view park.
+- Baguio: Ohayami Trans goes there from Banaue which can take up to 8 hours.
+Go see the strawberry fields, wander down Session Road, row in Burnham Lake Park or take in a breathtaking view at Mines View park.